National Institute of Health (NIH) Research

 The National Institutes of Health (NIH)31 has launched the research initiative, Researching COVID to Enhance Recovery (RECOVER), to understand and prevent long COVID.
 RECOVER seeks to accurately identify people with long COVID or PASC and develop approaches for its prevention and treatment.
 This initiative will study critical research questions about the long-term effects of COVID through clinical trials, longitudinal observational studies, and more.
 Studies of electronic health records are a crucial element of the RECOVER initiative, which addresses the urgent need to understand long COVID and to accurately identify who has it as the aim of this study.
 The RECOVER program has invested in electronic health record studies to understand the risk factors for and mechanisms behind long COVID, accurately identify individuals with long COVID, and prevent and treat long COVID.

-To gain an understanding of the complexities of long COVID, it is necessary to recruit a large and diverse cohort of research participants.
+To understand the complexities of long COVID, recruiting a large and diverse cohort of research participants is necessary.
 The NIH aims to recruit thousands of participants in the USA to answer critical research questions about long COVID, such as understanding pregnancy risk factors, cognitive impairment and mental health, and outcome disparities and co-morbidities.
 Efficient recruitment of cohorts of this size and scope often entails leveraging computable phenotypes.
 For long COVID, as with other novel conditions, the absence of an unambiguous consensus definition and the heterogeneity of the condition's presentation poses a substantial challenge to cohort identification.

-31. U.S. Dept of Health and Human Service (HHS), National Institutes of Health (NIH), National Center for Translation Science: Scientists Identify Characteristics to Better Define Long COVID. https://ncats.nih.gov/news/releases/2022.
+31. U.S. Dept of Health and Human Service (HHS).
+(2022).
+National Institutes of Health (NIH), National Center for Translation Science: Scientists Identify Characteristics to Better Define Long COVID. https://ncats.nih.gov/news/releases/2022.